PropertyTechnology/PT-WebForm/README.md

 `https://api.propertytechnology.co.uk/consumer_enquiries`

-You can test your implementation against the staging server by sending requests to:
+You can test your implementation against a staging server by sending requests to:

 `https://api-staging.propertytechnology.co.uk/consumer_enquiries`